Manjula85/CMS-blog-Manjula/README.md

 # CMS-blog-Manjula

-# social-media-Manjula

 ## Purpose
-To give users access to a social network where they can share thier thoughts, react to friends' thoughts and create a friends list.
+To build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.

 ## Built with
 * JavaScript